-Plans are subject to terms, conditions, and exclusions.
+Plans are subject to terms, conditions, and exclusions (including for pre-existing medical conditions, unless your plan includes a waiver of that exclusion and conditions for that waiver are met).
 Specific benefits and limits of coverage vary depending on the plan purchased.
-For a complete description of the coverage and specific benefit limits offered under your plan, carefully review your Letter of Confirmation/Declarations and Insurance Policy/Certificate of Insurance.
+For a complete description of the coverage and specific benefit limits offered under your plan, carefully review your plan documents.
 Plans are available to U.S. residents only.
 All plans not available in all states.
+Plan pricing includes the cost of insurance benefits and assistance services (and may include a cancellation fee waiver as applicable).
+Contact AGA Service Company for more information.
 Insurance benefits are underwritten, depending on your state of residence and product purchased, by: BCS Insurance Company (OH), Administrative Office: 2 Mid America Plaza, Suite 200, Oakbrook Terrace, IL 60181, rated "A-" (Excellent) by A.M.
 Best Co., under BCS Form No. 52.201 series, 52.401 series; or Jefferson Insurance Company (NY), Administrative Office: 9950 Mayland Drive, Richmond, VA 23233, rated "A+" (Superior) by A.M.
 Best Co., under Jefferson Form Nos.
 101-P series, 101-C series, 105-P series, 105-C series, 107-P series; or Nationwide Mutual Insurance Company (OH), Nationwide Life Insurance Company (OH), National Casualty Company (OH), Administrative Office: One West Nationwide Blvd, Columbus, OH 43215, or Allied Property and Casualty Company (IA), Administrative Office: 1100 Locust Street, Des Moines, IA 50391, each rated “A+” (Superior) by A.M.
 Best Co., under Nationwide Form Nos.
 SRTC 2000 series or NSHTC 2500 series.
 Allianz Global Assistance and Allianz Travel Insurance are marks of AGA Service Company or its affiliates.
 AGA Service Company is the licensed producer and administrator of this plan and is an affiliate of Jefferson Insurance Company.
 The insured shall not receive any special benefit or advantage because of the affiliation between AGA Service Company and Jefferson Insurance Company.
-Non-insurance products and services are provided and serviced by AGA Service Company.
+Assistance services are administered through AGA Service Company.
 Consumer is responsible for charges incurred from outside vendors for assistance services.
-Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or email@example.com.
+Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or firstname.lastname@example.org.

 Insurance Products Only: